unoplatform/Uno.CodeGen/readme.md

 # Uno CodeGen

-`Uno.CodeGen` is a set of tools to generate C# code in Visual Studio projects.
+`Uno.CodeGen` is a set of tools to generate C# code in msbuild based projects.

 ## Build status